Jaymayes/student-pilot/replit.md

 ScholarLink is a comprehensive scholarship management platform that helps students discover, apply for, and manage scholarships.
 The application provides personalized scholarship matching, application tracking, document management, and essay writing assistance.
 Built as a full-stack web application with a React frontend and Express backend, it integrates with Replit's authentication system and uses Google Cloud Storage for file management.

+**Latest Update (August 2025)**: ScholarLink has been successfully transformed into a distributed microservice ("student-pilot" agent) within the Auto Com Center orchestration ecosystem.
+The Agent Bridge implementation provides secure, JWT-authenticated task dispatch with 9 intelligent capabilities for AI-powered scholarship assistance.

 # User Preferences

 Preferred communication style: Simple, everyday language.